11/7/2024

 Operator

-Our next question comes from Jared Jiro from Stevens.
-Jared, your line's not open.
+Our next question comes from Jared zero from Stevens.
+Jared, your line's now open.

 speaker

-Hey, good morning, guys.
-Morning.
-During the quarter, Studio added five acquisitions.
-You guys added five acquisitions in the DJ this quarter.
-Over the year, you've added a few deals in the DJ.
+Hey, good morning guys.
+Uh, so during the quarter studio added five acquisitions, you guys added five acquisitions in the DJ this quarter.
+Um, over the year, you've added a few deals in the DJ.
 Are you guys taking a lot of deal flow there?
 Are these acquisitions just better value for the company?
 And with that, in which basins are you seeing the highest deal flow?

 speaker

-Yeah, it's a good question.
+Yeah, that's a good question.
 If you break it down by just sheer number of acquisition opportunities, the Permian remains the largest opportunity set.
 But when you break it down by rate of return and then organically sourced opportunities, the rate of return opportunities in the DJ basin have been superior recently.
-So that's why we've directed capital there.
+That's why we've directed capital there.
 And it's really the strength of this business model where we can direct capital to where we get the highest rate of return.
-So we're not constrained just to one sub basin of the Permian or to the Permian in general.
+So we're not constrained just to one sub-basin of the Permian or to the Permian in general.
 We can really allocate capital elsewhere.
 We've looked at acquisitions outside of the Permian and DJ too.
-But again, when we run it through the filter of impacts on the balance sheet, impacts on rate of return, that brings us back to the Permian and DJ for the best opportunities for CITIA.
+But again, when we run it through the filter of impacts on the balance sheet, impacts on rate of return, it brings us back to the Permian and DJ for the best opportunities for CTIA.

 speaker

 Perfect, thank you.
 And then my second question is just about return of capital.
-I just wanna get your thoughts on buybacks versus debt reduction.
-And then if the current allocation of free cashflow is a good go by looking into 2025.
+I just want to get your thoughts on buybacks versus debt reduction, and then if the current allocation of free cash flow is a good go-by looking into 2025.

 speaker

 Yeah, it's a great question because as we have set up our capital allocation strategy, balance sheet protection and return of capital are not mutually exclusive in terms of how we return that capital to shareholders.
-So we've committed to return at least 65% discretionary cashflow to our shareholders.
+So we've committed to return at least 65% discretionary cash flow to our shareholders.
 And the remaining 35% is retained for balance sheet protection or opportunistic cash acquisitions.
-And by the way, that 35% retained by CITIA was the highest percentage retained of any of our minerals peers.
+And by the way, that 35% retained by CITIO is the highest percentage retained of any of our minerals peers.
 And so that demonstrates the priority we place on balance sheet strength.
-As it relates to how we prioritize, how we return capital to shareholders, we've committed to return at least 35% of discretionary cashflow in the form of a cash dividend.
+As it relates to how we prioritize how we return capital to shareholders, we've committed to return at least 35% of discretionary cash flow in the form of a cash dividend.
 And just to put that in context, so for this quarter, that implies a cash dividend yield that's three and a half times greater than the S&P 500.
-So just even the minimum 35% cash dividend this quarter would be three and a half times S&P 500 dividend yield.
+So just even the minimum 35% cash dividend this quarter would be three and a half times the S&P 500 dividend yield.
 And then the other 30% of cash returned to shareholders is either in the form of dividends and or share buybacks.
-And then the past quarter, we bought back about $29 million of shares.
+And this past quarter, we bought back about $29 million of shares.

 speaker